wppbav/developer.wppbav.com/docs/core-resources/studies.md

 GET /api/v2/studies
 ```

-## Get a brand
+## Get a study

-You may also directly retrieve a brand's details if you already have its system ID.
+You may also directly retrieve a study's details if you already have its system ID.

 ```http request
 GET /api/v2/studies/123
 ```

-Where `123` is the system ID of the brand.
+Where `123` is the system ID of the study.

 ## Schema